+Click here for an overview of the role of the Police Board in deciding the most serious disciplinary cases.
 See the Police Board's publication Allegations of Police Misconduct: A Guide to the Complaint and Disciplinary Process for detailed information.

 Go to the Archives (see the link above left) for the Findings and Decisions of cases decided in previous months.

 Currently before the Police Board are the following cases in which the Superintendent of Police has filed charges against a member of the Chicago Police Department (unless otherwise noted below, the Superintendent recommended that the member be discharged from the Chicago Police Department).
 A copy of the charges filed in a particular case is available by clicking on the case number below.

 Hearings take place at the Board’s office and are open to the public.
 Unless otherwise indicated, hearings are scheduled to begin at 10:00 a.m.
 The evidentiary hearing resembles a trial in court, although not as formal; the typical case includes opening statements, witness testimony, and closing arguments.
 Status hearings typically include the attorneys and the hearing officer addressing various issues in preparation for the evidentiary hearing.
 TUA = Taken under advisement (the hearing is complete and a decision will be forthcoming).

 Case Number: Description of Alleged Misconduct--Next Hearing Date